Creating a Google Developer Account to Publish Your App

 A screenshot of the message saying Google is currently verifying your details.

-After your account has been fully verified, copy your account name and account ID from your account overview page.
+Copy your account name and account ID from your account overview page in the Google Play Console.

 The developer account name and the id highlighted in the Google Play Console.